Kingdom of Fife

 • Aikmans Bar & Bistro 32 Bell Street St Andrews KY16 9UX Telephone(01334) 477425

-Aikman's is located between the two main streets north and south street, this unique two level outlet comprises of the bistro at street level and the cellar bar on the lower.
-This retro decorated outlet offers a relax atmosphere enjoyed by tourists and students alike, be it for quick bite to eat or to sample one of the many ales
+Located between St Andrews’ two main streets North and South street, Aikmans is a two level venue, with the bistro at street level and the cellar bar below.
+This retro decorated cafe-bar offers a relaxed atmosphere enjoyed by tourists and students alike, be it for quick bite to eat or to sample one of the many beers on offer.
+In addition to the cask beers, a large range of draft and bottled European beers are available.

 • Central Bar 77 Market Street St Andrews KY16 9NU Telephone(01334) 478296

-The bar has a Victorian style interior with an island bar, ornate ceiling and a fine collection of historic brewery mirrors.
+Victorian style interior with an island bar, ornate ceiling and a fine collection of historic brewery mirrors.
 As the name suggests this pub is situated in the busy cobbled market square of this historic university town.
 Enjoy a drink and watch the university town lifestyle go by on the small seated area at the front of the building.
 Customers are a wide range of locals, tourists, students and golfers.
-A wide selection of real ales is available.

 • Criterion 99 South Street St Andrews KY16 9QW Telephone(01334) 474543

-One of the few family run pubs in St Andrews, the criterion was established back in 1874.
+One of the few family run pubs in St Andrews, the Criterion was established back in 1874.
 Situated on one of the main shopping streets in this university town, it is popular with locals, tourists, students and golfers.
-The famous “Cri-Pie” being available until 11:45pm.
+The famous “Cri-Pie” is served until 11:45pm.
 In addition to the four cask ales, a large selection of whiskies and gins are stocked.
-The criterion operates a card payment service only
+The pub operates a card payment service only.
+Children (over 5) allowed outside.

 • St Andrews Brewing Co 177 South Street St Andrews KY16 9EE Telephone(01334) 471111